hyperreal/AcidAdServer/README.md

 # Why I should (or shouldn't) use Acid?

-If you wan't your customers to manage their campaigns and banners, you should **not** use Acid.
+If you want your customers to manage their campaigns and banners, you should **not** use Acid.
 Every user see all campaigns, banners, etc. It is some lack of security for certain types of organizations.

 Otherwise - clone, install, and use :-)

 # Benefits

 Acid is fast.
-When you view zone it performs only two `SELECT`'s AND one `UPDATE`.
+When you view zone it performs only two `SELECT`'s AND one `UPDATE`.\
 Code is very simple, especially for Symfony2 users.
 If you're tired of adapting OpenX, OrbitOpenAdServer or other open source adservers, you'll be in heaven.